simonscmap/CMAP_docs/index.rst

-Simons CMAP is an open-source data service to retrieve, visualize, and analyze oceanic datasets such as in-situ observations, multi-decade global satellite remote sensing, and model outputs.
+Simons CMAP is an open-source data service to retrieve, visualize, and analyze oceanic datasets such as in-situ observations, multi-decadal global satellite remote sensing, and model outputs.
-It enables scientists and the public to dive into the vast, and often underutilized ocean datasets and to retrieve customized subsets of these massive datasets without going through the time-consuming process of data collection and preparation.
+It enables scientists and the public to dive into the vast, and often underutilized, ocean datasets and to retrieve customized subsets of these massive datasets without going through the time-consuming process of data collection and preparation.	massive datasets without the time-consuming process of data collection and preparation.